unsignedzero/PowerAnalyze/README.md

 # Version/Changelog #

+* Created simplified SVM constructor function.
+* Renamed for variables for consistency.
+* Using hex for the table.
+* body returns the empty container rather than just NULL.
 * Pulled SVM tuner coder into a function.
 * Fixed some bad comments.
 * Bugfix: SVM now uses the column passed in as, rather than a default label string, which breaks if the column we are interested in is NOT label.
 * Updated the data names to match new regex mask.
 * Created a few more library functions and moved out functions as needed.
 * Bugfix: Confusion matrix didn't print pred or true before.
 * Bugfix: Selecting the right columns for svm, was a position.
 Now selects from the column given.